The Story of Thin Lizzy’s ‘Black Rose: A Rock Legend’

-Despite enduring more career-threatening challenges than most bands, British hard rockers Thin Lizzy were nevertheless operating at the peak of their creative powers when they unleashed their ninth studio album, ‘Black Rose: A Rock Legend,’ on April 13, 1979.
+Despite enduring more career-threatening challenges than most bands, multi-national hard rockers Thin Lizzy were nevertheless operating at the peak of their creative powers when they unleashed their ninth studio album, Black Rose: A Rock Legend, on April 13, 1979.

-By 1978, Thin Lizzy’s “arrival” was being celebrated far and wide in tandem with the release of the group’s seminal 1978 concert document, ’Live and Dangerous.’
+By 1978, Thin Lizzy’s “arrival” was being celebrated far and wide in tandem with the release of the group’s seminal 1978 concert document, Live and Dangerous.
 But the ever-impetuous, troublemaking Robertson had finally pushed his fellow bandmates’ patience too far, and convinced them it was high time they find to a more reliable replacement — eventually turning to Irish guitar hero Gary Moore.

-The sessions that yielded ‘Black Rose’ fulfilled what many fans saw as an inevitable, but long-delayed date with destiny, pairing Lynott and Moore.
-The duo had played together in Skid Row in the '60s, and the attempt to include Moore in Thin Lizzy during the ‘Nightlife’ sessions in 1974 did not go well.
+The sessions that yielded Black Rose fulfilled what many fans saw as an inevitable, but long-delayed date with destiny, pairing Lynott and Moore.
+The duo had played together in Skid Row in the '60s, and the attempt to include Moore in Thin Lizzy during the Nightlife sessions in 1974 did not go well.

-Meanwhile, ‘S&M’ meandered off into fun-loving funk territory and the harrowing ‘Got to Give it Up’ offered undisguised insight into the chemical demons that were already driving Lynott and Gorham to personal ruin.
-The song’s emotional, seemingly hopeless cry for help stands in sharp contrast to ‘Black Rose’s’ surprisingly romantic and gentle love song, ’Sarah,’ which was a tender lullaby for Lynott's newborn daughter.
+Elsewhere, "S&M" meandered into funk territory and the harrowing "Got to Give It Up" offered undisguised insight into the chemical demons that were already driving Lynott and Gorham to personal ruin.
+The song’s emotional, seemingly hopeless cry for help stands in sharp contrast to Black Rose’s surprisingly romantic and gentle love song, "Sarah," which was a tender lullaby for Lynott's newborn daughter.

-All in all, ‘Black Rose,’ undoubtedly proved to be one of the most eclectic albums of Thin Lizzy’s long career.
-And when wed to to Gary Moore’s parallel star power, this musical quality surely contributed to the LP’s unprecedented debut at No. 2 in the U.K. charts, their best-ever showing.
+Black Rose proved to be one of the most eclectic albums of Thin Lizzy’s long career.
+And when wed to Moore’s parallel star power, this musical quality surely contributed to the LP’s unprecedented debut at No. 2 in the U.K. charts, their best-ever showing.